pipebots/sprintBotBLEControl/Documentation.md

 ### joyDiffDrive(int nJoyX, int nJoyY);
 Converts a single dual-axis joystick into a differential drive motor control, with support for both drive, turn and pivot operations.
 Code by [Calvin Hass](https://www.impulseadventure.com/elec/robot-differential-steering.html).
-The control via the joystick is not rec
+The control via the joystick is not reccomended as it needs some tuning.
+It seems that a large number of responses are generated when moving the stick so if it is moved quickly a queue of them can form and the response of the robot laggs as it goes through them all.
+The sensitvi

 //